 - The MMU recommends elimination of the key remaining components of the CP model because they interfere with competitive outcomes in the capacity market and create unnecessary complexity and risk.
 (Priority: High.
-First reported Q3, 2022.
+First reported 2022.
 Status: Not adopted.) - The MMU recommends the enforcement of a consistent definition of capacity resources.
 The MMU recommends that the tariff requirement to be a physical resource be enforced and enhanced.
 The requirement to be a physical resource should apply at the time of auctions and should also constitute a commitment to be physical in the relevant delivery year.
-The requirement to be a physical resource should be applied to all resource types, including planned generation, demand resources, energy efficiency, and imports.19 20 (Priority: High.
+The requirement to be a physical resource should be applied to all resource types, including planned generation, demand resources, and imports.
+18 19 (Priority: High.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that DR providers be required to have a signed contract with specific customers for specific facilities for specific levels of DR at least six months prior to any capacity auction in which the DR is offered.
 (Priority: High.
 First reported 2016.
-Status: Not adopted.) - The MMU recommends that Energy Efficiency Resources (EE) not be included in the capacity market because PJM's load forecasts have accounted for EE since the 2016 load forecast for the 2019/2020 delivery year, and the tariff rationale for inclusion no longer exists.21 (Priority: Medium.
+Status: Not adopted.) - The MMU recommends that Energy Efficiency Resources (EE) not be included in the capacity market construct because PJM's load forecasts have accounted for EE since the 2016 load forecast for the 2019/2020 delivery year.
+EE is not a capacity resource as defined in the tariff, and there is no reason to continue to pay large subsidies to EE providers.20 (Priority: Medium.
 First reported 2016.
-Status: Not adopted.) - The MMU recommends that intermittent resources, including storage, not be permitted to offer capacity MW based on energy deliveries that exceed their defined deliverability rights (CIRs).
+Status: Adopted 2024.)21 - The MMU recommends that intermittent resources, including storage, not be permitted to offer capacity MW based on energy deliveries that exceed their defined deliverability rights (CIRs).
 Only energy output for such resources at or below the designated CIR/deliverability level should be recognized in the definition of derated capacity (e.g. ELCC).
-Correctly defined ELCC derating factors are lower than the CIRs required to meet
+Correctly

-- those derating factors.
+- defined ELCC derating factors are lower than the CIRs required to meet those derating factors.
 (Priority: High.
 First reported 2021.
 Status: Adopted 2023.) - The MMU recommends that PJM require all market participants to meet their deliverability requirements under the same rules.
-PJM should end the practice of giving away, only to intermittent resources, winter CIRs that appear to exist because other resources paid for the supporting network upgrades.
+PJM should end the practice of giving away to intermittent resources winter CIRs that appear to exist because other resources paid for the supporting network upgrades.
 (Priority: High.
 First reported 2017.
 Status: Not adopted.)22 - The MMU recommends that the must offer rule in the capacity market apply to all capacity resources.
 There is no reason to exempt intermittent and capacity storage resources, including hydro, and demand resources from the must offer requirement.
 The same rules should apply to all capacity resources in order to ensure open access to the transmission system and prevent the exercise of market power through withholding.
 (Priority: High.
 First reported 2021.
 Status: Not adopted.) - The MMU recommends that PJM require all market sellers of proposed generation capacity resources, including thermal and intermittent, to submit a binding notice of intent to offer at least six months prior to the base residual auction.
 This is consistent with the overall MMU recommendation that all capacity resources have a must offer obligation in the capacity market auctions.
 (Priority: High.
-First reported Q3 2023.
-Status: Partially adopted.)
+First reported 2023.
+Status: Partially adopted.) - The MMU recommends that the ELCC be significantly refined to include hourly data that would permit unit specific ELCC ratings, to weight summer and winter risk in a more balanced manner, to eliminate PAI risks, and to pay for actual hourly performance rather than based on relatively inflexible class capacity accreditation ratings derived from a small number of hours of poor performance.
+(Priority: High.
+First reported 2023.
+Status: Not adopted.)